Roman Catholic Relief Act 1829: Political results

 In Ireland, emancipation is generally regarded as having come too late to influence the Catholic-majority view of the union.
 After a delay of thirty years, an opportunity to integrate Catholics through their re-emerging propertied and professional classes as a minority within the United Kingdom may have passed.
 In 1830 O'Connell invited Protestants to join in a campaign to repeal the Act of Union and restore the Kingdom of Ireland under the Constitution of 1782, but his former ally, George Ensor, argued that in breaking the link between Catholic inclusion and democratic reform, the terms under which he was able to secure the final measure of relief weakened the case for restoring an Irish parliament.

-Ensor, a leading Protestant member of the Catholic Association in the Ulster, protested "relief" being bought at the price of "casting" forty-shilling freeholders, both Catholic and Protestant, "into the abyss".
+Ensor, a leading Protestant member of the Catholic Association in Ulster, protested "relief" being bought at the price of "casting" forty-shilling freeholders, both Catholic and Protestant, "into the abyss".
 While it allowed a few Catholic barristers to attain a higher grade in their profession, and a few Catholic gentlemen to be returned to Parliament, the "indifference" demonstrated to parliamentary reform would prove "disastrous" for the cause of repeal.

 Seeking, perhaps, to rationalise the sacrifice of his freeholders, O'Connell wrote privately in March 1829 that the new ten-pound franchise might actually "give more power to Catholics by concentrating it in more reliable and less democratically dangerous hands".
 A Young Irelander named John Mitchel believed that this was the intent: to detach propertied Catholics from the increasingly agitated rural masses.

 In a pattern that had been intensifying from the 1820s as landlords cleared land to meet the growing livestock demand from England, tenants had been banding together to oppose evictions, and to attack tithe and process servers.
 On his visit to Ireland, Alexis De Tocqueville recorded these Whiteboys and Ribbonmen protesting:The law does nothing for us.
 We must save ourselves.
 We have a little land which we need for ourselves and our families to live on, and they drive us out of it.
 To whom should we address ourselves?...
 Emancipation has done nothing for us.
 Mr. O'Connell and the rich Catholics go to Parliament.
 We die of starvation just the same.